mitsuhiko/lucumr/2024/11/18/threads-beat-async-await.rst

 ..
 [1] Sentry works with large debug information files such as PDB or DWARF.
-These files can be gigabytes in size and we memory map terrabytes of preprocessed files into memory during processing.
+These files can be gigabytes in size and we memory map terabytes of preprocessed files into memory during processing.
 Memory mapped files can block is hardly a surprise, but what we learned in the process is that thanks to containerization and memory limits, you can easily navigate yourself into a situation where you spend much more time on